 Each Unit entitles the holder to the same rights and obligations as a Unitholder and no Unitholder is entitled to any privilege, priority or preference in relation to any other holder of Units.
-On the redemption of Units, the REIT may in its sole discretion, designate payable to redeeming Unitholders, as part of the redemption price, any capital gains realized by, and income of, the REIT in the taxation year in which the redemption
+Each Unitholder is entitled to one vote per Unit or Special Voting Unit held and votes of Unitholders and Special Voting Unitholders are conducted with holders of Class A Units, Class I Units, Class U Units and Special Voting Units voting together as a class.
+On the redemption of Units, the REIT may in its sole discretion, designate payable to redeeming Unitholders, as part of the redemption price, any capital gains realized by, and income of, the REIT in the taxation year in which the redemption occurred.
+On termination or liquidation of the REIT, the Unitholders of record are entitled to receive all of the assets of the REIT remaining after payment of all debts, liabilities and liquidation expenses of the REIT.